 Here’s how to get to Sunny Bay Station from a sample of locations in Hong Kong:

 - From MTR Kowloon Station take the Tung Chung line to Sunny Bay Station.
-Journey time is 18 minutes.
+The journey time is 18 minutes.

 - From MTR Hong Kong Station take the Tung Chung line to Sunny Bay Station.
-Journey time is 22 minutes.
+The journey time is 22 minutes.